 CDN (Content Delivery Network) accelerates the website asset delivery to serve the requested data from the user’s nearest location hence faster.

 Nowadays, CDN is capable of doing many things related to performance optimization and reduce the site load time.
 Having a fast-loading website boost search engine ranking and user experience.

-Same goes for Security; it doesn’t matter how big or small your business is, every website should be secured.
-There are many ways to add security to your site, and one of the quickest one is to implement cloud-based security.
+The same goes for Security; it doesn’t matter how big or small your business is, every website should be secured.
+There are many ways to add security to your site, and one of the quickest ones is to implement cloud-based security.

 Cloud-based security protects your website from the edge (bad request doesn’t reach to your server at all).

 The good thing is most of the CDN provider has security product integrated so you can pick the one which provides both CDN & Security.

 Some of the known CDN with a Security solution.

 Know your application capacity by performing necessary load time, stress testing, so when user/traffic increases, you know what infrastructure size you need.